Junkyard (album)

-Junkyard is the third studio album by Australian post-punk group The Birthday Party.
-It was released on 10 May 1982 by Missing Link Records in Australia and by 4AD in the UK.
+Junkyard is the second and final studio album by Australian post-punk group the Birthday Party.
+It was released on 10 July 1982 through the label 4AD in the UK and through Missing Link Records in Australia.
 It was the group's last full-length studio recording.
 It has received critical acclaim.

 Background

 Junkyard was inspired by American Southern Gothic imagery, dealing with extreme subjects like an evangelist's murdered daughter.
 Anita Lane, then girlfriend of lead singer Nick Cave, co-wrote two songs for the album: "Dead Joe" and "Kiss Me Black".

 The album was a transitional record for a variety of reasons.
 On 16 February 1982 in Melbourne, Tracy Pew (the band's bass player) was arrested for drunk driving.
-For this and several other outstanding offences he served 2.5 months in Pentridge Prison in Australia, and so Barry Adamson played bass on at least one track.
-In addition to his usual guitar, Mick Harvey played drums on a few songs, anticipating the upcoming termination of founding member Phill Calvert and the band's subsequent switch from quintet to quartet.
+For this and several other outstanding offences he served 2.5 months in HM Prison Won Wron in Australia, and so Barry Adamson played bass on one track.
+In addition to his usual guitar, Mick Harvey played drums on a few songs, anticipating the upcoming departure of founding member Phill Calvert and the group's subsequent switch from quintet to quartet.

 Recording and artwork

 The album was recorded with Tony Cohen at Armstrong's Audio Visual (A.A.V.)
 Studios in Melbourne in December 1981 and January 1982.
 Additional tracks were recorded in London's Matrix Studios with producer Richard Mazda in March 1982.
-Mazda's previous work with ATV and The Fall had brought him to their attention.
+Mazda's previous work with Alternative TV and the Fall had brought him to their attention.

+Cohen said he was approached by Cave and Harvey before the recording.
+They felt the previous album had been a "slick and pleasant, Little River Band record" and they wanted the new record to "sound like trash.
+A scratchy, trebly sound."
+Unlike previous recordings, the band was writing in the studio.
+Cohen said, "The jungle tom-tom rhythms were Mick's idea.
+They wanted to try animal drumming and that was something Phill didn't do, so Mick jumped on."

 The cover art is by Ed Roth and Dave Christensen.